-Although early clear cut opportunities were few and far between, the first few openings fell to Chertsey as Lubomir Guentchev and Lewis Driver both found the ball at their feet in the box but failed to threaten 37-year-old Andy Walker in the Cray Valley goal.
+Although early clear cut opportunities were few and far between, the first few openings fell to Chertsey as Lubomir Guentchev and Lewis Driver both found the ball at their feet in the box and if you back them to score again in next year’s competition check out the odds at bethard. but on this occasion they failed to threaten 37-year-old Andy Walker in the Cray Valley goal.

 The Curfew’s Jake Baxter fired a spectacular overhead kick just over the bar before the match suddenly kicked into life with 15 minutes left of the opening half.

 As the weather took a sudden turn for the worse, goals began to rain down as both sides found the net in rapid succession.